vanStevendaal/Kuehlkette/README.md

 ## Cooling Verifaction

 This Python program is a comprehensive solution for monitoring and verifying cold chains by analyzing data from a SQL database.
 It utilizes a connection to the database to identify specific transport operations and verify if they meet the established requirements.
-This project was developed as part of a training program for certified technicians.
+This project was developed as part of a trainee program for certified technicians.

 1. [Features](#features)
 2. [Functions](#functions)